- Feminist, Marxian, Post/Anti/Decolonial Theory

-In recent years, my research has moved toward the study of the ways in which South Asian communities in India and Canada name, navigate, and evade state violence.
+In recent years, my research has moved toward the study of the ways in which South Asian communities in India and Canada name, challenge, and evade state violence.
 I am beginning to research and write about the significant if unsettling responsibilities that emerge from confronting the structural complicities generated by inhabiting multiple colonialisms in contemporary societies.
 Building on critical indigenous and anti-caste scholarship, this work is committed to drawing out structural complicities and responsibilities whilst conceptualizing caste and indigeneity in a transnational frame.